fujidaiti/MusicKitExperimental/README.md

 # Using MusicKit to Integrate with Apple Music

 Find an album in Apple Music that corresponds to a CD in a user's collection, and present the information for the album.
+This is an example app of using MusicKit.

 ## Overview